testtrim/testtrim/README.md

 Significant problems that are known to exist within the scope described above, and should be known to any users:

+- **Rust**:
     - testtrim can be fooled [when a `pub const` value is modified](https://codeberg.org/testtrim/testtrim/issues/52), and target fewer tests than required.
 - testtrim isn't published as a released tool and must be checked out and built from source.

 ## Known Unknown Issues

 Unknowns within the scope described above, which should be considered with skepticism for the moment:

+- **Rust**:
     - testtrim hasn't been [tested with macros](https://codeberg.org/testtrim/testtrim/issues/40) to ensure that changes that touch them are appropriately tested.
 It's probably fine though.

 # How to use?